dplusic/back4app-line-bot-starter-kit/README.md

 ## Remarks

+### Verifying Webhook URL
+* When you veriy a webhook url in the LINE Developers Console, it will fail because it sends events with invalid reply tokens.
+You can ignore the step.
+Webhook works well without verifying.

 ### About `optionalDependencies` in `package.json`
 * These dependencies are provided by "Parse Server 2.6.5", so will not be packed.
 * `ejs@2.5.2` is excluded because of its vulnerabilities([1](https://nvd.nist.gov/vuln/detail/CVE-2017-1000228), [2](https://nvd.nist.gov/vuln/detail/CVE-2017-1000188)).